Aalto Scientific Computing¶

 Aalto provides a wide variety of support for scientific computing.
 For a summary, see the IT Services for Research page.
 For information about data storage at Aalto, see the section on data management below.

-- The Aalto environment
+- Aalto tools

 - Aalto account

 - Aalto Windows

 - Data: outline, requesting space, requesting access

 - Remote Jupyter Notebook on shell servers

 - Paniikki: Computer Lab For Students